Glasgow International Festival of Contemporary Art

 Baby Change: The venue has baby change facilities

 This year, Glasgow Women’s Library opens its new temporary orchard for people to acknowledge grief and imagine peaceful futures.
-At the orchard, artist Reiko Goto Collins has created a fruit tree nursery and a forum for discussion, learning, reflection, and imagination that centres the value of nature in neighbourhoods.
-Working with local communities, Reiko evokes the powerful capacity trees have to affect ourselves and our threatened environment.
-Similarly, at the heart of this garden Yoko Ono’s Wish Tree, 1996/2024, creates a focal point for people to express future wishes and needs.
-During Glasgow International the garden is activated by a series of performances and facilitated discussions by Reiko and the library team.
+Three artists respond to the themes of trees, hope and healing across this arbour and within the library space.
+Reiko Goto Collins has created a fruit tree nursery and a forum for discussion, learning, reflection, and imagination that centres the value of nature in neighbourhoods.
+Working with local communities, Reiko’s work evokes the powerful capacity trees have to positively affect ourselves and our threatened environment.
+At the heart of this arbour Yoko Ono’s Wish Tree, 1996/2024, creates a focal point for people to express wishes and needs.